LucienHH/Storehaus/README.md

 `gif` Posts a random gif.

+`geekjoke` If you laugh you are a true nerd.

 `hack` Show your hacking skills and hack a random person.

 `insult` Get a random insult.
 May or may not make sense for the lolz.